aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 	postgres=> create extension pg_stat_statements;
 	postgres=> create extension aurora_stat_utils;
 	```

+1. Modify **track_functions** parameter and set to **all** to track procedural-language, SQL and C language functions.
+This can be set in DB Parameter group for RDS and Aurora.

 1. Set **track_activity_query_size** parameter to the max value 102400 to capture the full text of very long SQL statements.
 This can be set in DB Parameter group for RDS and Cluster Parameter group for Aurora.